R00tkitSMM/R00tkitSMM.github.io/_posts/2024-04-01-explitingwind32k.markdown

 date: 2024-04-01 01:27:59 +0100
 categories: fuzzing
 ---

-in 2015 I managed to exploit MS15-061 by reverse engineering Win32k.sys and it ended up in [Metasploit](https://en.wikipedia.org/wiki/Metasploit), you can read the blog post about it in [rapid7](https://www.rapid7.com/blog/post/2015/10/01/flipping-bits/)
+MS15-061 is a Use After Free Windows Kernel vulnerabilities.
+A malicious application can exploit it be able to execute arbitrary code with kernel privileges. in 2015 I managed to exploit MS15-061 by reverse engineering Win32k.sys and it ended up in [Metasploit](https://en.wikipedia.org/wiki/Metasploit), you can read the blog post about it in [rapid7](https://www.rapid7.com/blog/post/2015/10/01/flipping-bits/)

 I'm republishing the exploit here: